Vivx701/simple_bootable/README.md

 # simple bootable

-This is a simple example for writing a simple bootable code in assembly language.
+This is a example for writing a simple bootable code in assembly language.

 ## Usage